gregwebs/Shelly.hs/README.md

 The focus of this library on convenience combined with good error messages should make shelly approachable for newer users of Haskell.
 I have published [an introductory article to scripting with shelly, targeted towards those not familiar with Haskell](http://www.linux-magazin.de/Online-Artikel/Shell-scripting-with-type-safety-using-Haskell/).
 There is a paid version in German from Linux Magazin.
+That article uses the version 'shelly < 1.0' which uses lazy text.

 ## More shelly packages